MEETtheTEAM: Natalie Cherry

 Here at MEETinLEEDS, we’re extremely proud of our hardworking and dedicated team.
 And to showcase this, we’re continuing to shine a light on the individuals that make up our close-knit team at the University of Leeds.

-In this post, we’re tntroducing Natalie Cherry, who recently joined our Sales team as our Conference Sales Assistant.
+In this post, we’re introducing Natalie Cherry, who recently joined our Sales team as our Conference Sales Assistant.

 What first attracted you to the conferencing industry?